 - = $8,584

-- DV01 enables banks and other Financial Institution to quickly assess the impact of change in yields on their portfolio in dollar terms.
+- DV01 enables banks and other financial institutions to quickly assess the impact of changes in yields on their portfolio in dollar terms.
 Thus they can be well prepared with different scenarios on the impact of yield movements on the Market Value of their Portfolio.